 Plato visited Syracuse over decade after leaving Athens, following the unjust execution of his teacher and friend Socrates.
 Prior to going to Syracuse, he traveled extensively, studying for about twelve years under the Egyptian philosopher-priests.
 Syracuse was his last stop before returning to Athens.

 After arriving on the island, Plato befriended a young man named Dion.
-This was a match made in heaven, for Plato was excited to gather to himself eager students, and Dion had a hunger to learn philosophy that was unlike any of his peers according to Plato.
+Plato was excited to gather to himself eager students, and according to Plato, Dion had a hunger to learn philosophy that was unlike any of his peers.
+Together, they made a match made in heaven.
 But Dion came with the added benefit that he was brother-in-law to Dionysius I, ruler of Sicily, and thus part of the royal court.
-Dionysius was known as a tyrant and this is where Plato’s failures began.4
+People knew Dionysius as a tyrant, and Plato’s failures began there.4

 Plato eventually got an audience with Dionysius via Dion.
 Being a philosopher and not a politician, it did not take Plato long to offend Dionysius by stating that a ruler must have virtue in order to run a government correctly and that by-and-large, tyrants are lacking in the virtues, especially courage.

 Dionysius went on to prove the point Plato was making about those in government by secretly plotting Plato’s murder.
 He placed Plato on a ship under the pretense of sending him back to Athens.
 He gave order to Pollis, one of his underlings, to kill Plato en route.
 Whether Pollis did not get the opportunity or was unwilling, we do not know, but he sold him into slavery when the ship docked at the island of Aegina.
-Unfortunately for Plato, since the Aeginians and the Athenians were bitter enemies, there was a law that any Athenian who set foot on the island was to be executed.
+Unfortunately for Plato, the Aeginians and Athenians, being bitter enemies, had enacted a law that mandated the execution of any Athenian who set foot on the island.

 During interrogation by the people’s court, it was discovered that Plato was a philosopher.
 This softened their tone a bit, and so the prosecutor decided to sell Plato into slavery instead.
 It just so happened that Plato’s friend, Anniceris of Cyrene, happened to be present and redeemed Plato.
 Anniceris sent Plato back to his hometown of Athens and there, he started his Academy.
 Plato’s first visit to Syracuse was also covered in dramatic form in post 60.
 Please read that post for more details on Plato’s failures on that visit with Dionysius I.